itsritzz/ENGR-0201-Organizing-Academic-Success-AI-for-Personalized-Learning/Effective Presentations and Visual Thinking/Effective Presentations and Visual Thinking.md

   - **Strategic Roadmaps:** Highlight the reasoning behind long-term goals and initiatives.
     *Example:* A non-profit creates a roadmap showing how specific programs contribute to its mission of community development.

 ---

-### **Conclusion**
-By applying the 6 W's framework, individuals and teams can comprehensively analyze and address problems across various dimensions.
-Each "W" offers unique insights, enabling solutions that are well-informed, precise, and actionable.
----

 ## Section 5: Visual Frameworks and Examples